mooreds/docs-1/get-started/quickstart.md

 Each new Transposit application has basic hosting enabled automatically.
 This allows you to test as you build and share with friends for feedback during the development process.
 There's a gated front door \(sign in is required\) so that only you and the people you've authorized can view your application.

 {% hint style="info" %}
-If you want more control over your app's hosting, you can do so at any time with our JavaScript client or by using Transposit as a simple HTTP endpoint.
-See the [JavaScript Client](../building/js-client.md) and [Endpoints](../building/endpoints.md) documentation for your options.
+If you want more control over your app's hosting, you can do so at any time with our JavaScript SDK or by using Transposit as a simple HTTP endpoint.
+See the [JavaScript SDK](../building/js-sdk.md) and [Endpoints](../building/endpoints.md) documentation for your options.
 {% endhint %}

 If you look at the **Documentation** tab in the lower half of the code window, you can see in the manual that there's a link to the hosted app page.
 If you click it, it will populate your published and available application, accessible to you only, by signing in with your Google account.